An Introduction to Rent Guarantee Insurance 2022

 What are the costs of Landlord Rent Protection?

 Mashroom’s RGI will cost you £299 per year, covering you for 12 months and takes only a few minutes to arrange.
-This can be broken down into monthly payments of £29 and include any additional charges and insurance premium tax.

 You should apply for RGI sooner rather than later, as if you wait for an issue to arise before completing your application, you won’t be able to make a claim against that particular issue.